annalisa144/reverdecer/_posts/2018-08-05-dog-retirement-home.md

 [![](/images/wind_.jpg){:width="60%"}](/images/.jpg)

 We may not have achieved some [permaculture perfection](https://reverdecer.annalisagross.com/2018/08/04/great-expectations/), but (as my friends pointed out) we have an excellent dog retirement home.

+Hannah is the youngster, age 10.
+One stroke but she recovered and she's tough.
+Booker, age 13 - any day will be his last with mitral valve regurgitation and other health problems.
+Max, age 14 - happier here than PA but still a cranky old man with gastritis, neuropathy, mostly blind, etc.